-My home city and a wonderful place for all things yoga- Yoga classes, workshops, good healthy food spots and just a great place to walk around and enjoy the unique and special atmosphere that Galway has like no other.
+My home city and a wonderful place for all things; Yoga classes, workshops, good fresh, healthy food spots and a great place to walk around – to get to enjoy the unique and special atmosphere that Galway has like no other.

 I first began practicing yoga in 2011 and have been practicing and studying Ashtanga yoga in Ireland, Spain and India since then.

 My personal practice is Ashtanga yoga and practicing with senior authorized teachers Luke Jordan, Sonja Radvila, Hamish Hendry and Rolf Najaukot.
 I have also completed a year long 200 hour Hatha Yoga teacher training course as well as several years of meditation practice and managing 10 day silent retreats.

-I currently teach classes in Galway city and my home town of Tuam.
-I also offer private yoga classes.
-My classes include a short introduction to meditation, asana practice which is based around the Ashtanga Vinyasa method which I practice and the class ends with a deep relaxation.
+I currently teach classes in Galway/ Tuam and offer private sessions.
+Classes include a short introduction to meditation, asana practice which is based around the Ashtanga Vinyasa method and ends with a deep relaxation.

 The classes are accessible to all levels.